BirdeeHub/birdeeSystems/README.md

 ---

-- display manager: lightdm
+- display manager: lightdm which loads .xsession
-- window manager: i3
+- window manager: i3 loaded via home manager from .xsession
+- text editor: neovim-nightly via [nixCats-nvim](https://github.com/BirdeeHub/nixCats-nvim)
 - desktop manager: none but I have like half of xfce including the power manager
 - browser: firefox
 - file manager: ranger, but thunar when launched from firefox because im already using the mouse when it pops up from firefox